atharvmishra26/Heart-Disease-Prediction-System/README.md

 ## Contributing

 We welcome contributions to the Heart Disease Prediction System.
 If you would like to report issues, suggest improvements, or submit new features, please feel free to open a new issue or create a pull request in this repository.

-## License

-The Heart Disease Prediction System is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software for personal or commercial purposes.
-However, we provide no warranties regarding its use or performance.